skrifana/youcode_26/README.md

 ##  Why It Matters

 Access to nutrition is not just about food—it’s about **equity, dignity, and empowerment**.

-NourishHer ensures women in shelters are not just surviving, but **thriving**.
+NourishHer ensures that women in shelters regain their sense of agency and live their best, noursihed selves.